ehForwarderBot/ehForwarderBot/docs/config.rst

 Instance ID
 ~~~~~~~~~~~

-To have multiple accounts running simultaneously, you can also appoint an instance
+To have multiple accounts running simultaneously, you can appoint an instance
 ID to a module.
 Instance ID can be defined by the user, and if defined,
 it must has nothing other than letters, numbers and underscores, i.e. in
 regular expressions ``[a-zA-Z0-9_]+``.
-When an instance ID is not defined,
+When instance ID is not defined,
 the channel will run in the "default" instance with no instance ID.

 To indicate the instance ID of an instance, append ``#`` following by the